Honor eyes India laptop market with MagicBook 15 under Rs 50K

 New Delhi: Honor India President Charles Peng said on Monday that the company is geared up to enter the India laptop market on July 31 with MagicBook 15 that will be priced under Rs 50,000 to define productivity as more and more people work from home.

-Armed to give some competition to Xiaomi’s recently-launched Mi Notebook 14, the Honor MagicBook 15 offers a password-free login and comes with a two-in-one fingerprint power button, for effortlessly unlocking the device with just a tap.
+Armed to give some competition to Xiaomi’s recently-launched Mi Notebook 14, the Honor MagicBook 15 offers a password-free login.
+It comes with a two-in-one fingerprint power button, for effortlessly unlocking the device with just a tap.

 The Honor executive said they are entering the laptop segment after “examining the market as well as customers’ feedback”.